solaeus/dust/README.md

 - Simplicity: Dust is designed to be easy to learn.
 - Speed: Dust is built on [Tree Sitter] and [Rust] to prioritize performance and correctness.
 See [Benchmarks] below.
-- Concurrency: A safe approach to parallelism.
+- Concurrency: Safe, effortless parallel code using thread pools.
 - Safety: Written in safe, stable Rust.
 - Correctness: Type checking makes it easy to write good code.